Share on

 If you park your car on double yellow lines, you pay a fine.
 (Whenever you park illegally, you pay a fine.)

-We use the present simple tense in both the main clause and the if clause.
+We use the present simple tense in both the main clauses and the if clauses.

-The second conditional also refers to the present or future.
-In the second conditional sentences we speculate about situations that will probably never happen.
+In the second conditional sentences we speculate about situations that will probably never happen at present or in future.

 If I had more time, I would help you.
 (But I am not free at the moment.
 I can't help you).